Gene Smith (American football guard)

 Henry Eugene "Jug Head" Smith (September 25, 1905 – December 10, 1979) was an American football guard in the National Football League (NFL).
 He played college football for the Georgia Bulldogs of the University of Georgia, where he was selected All-Southern.
 Smith was a member of its "dream and wonder team."
 He made an all-time Georgia Bulldogs football team picked in 1935.
-He played in the National Football League (NFL) as a member of the Portsmouth Spartans.
+He played in the NFL as a member of the Portsmouth Spartans.